irfanadil0004/irfanadil0004/README.md

 - 🎓 BTech -Computer Science Engneering -1st Year
 - 🔭 I’m currently working on NIETiansHub
-- 🌱 I’m currently Flutter & Python Oops!
+- 🌱 I’m currently learning Flutter & Python Oops!
 - 💬 Ask me about Apps,Websites,Python or any tech related stuff.
 - 👯 I’m looking For Someone Like Me To Build Somwthing For Society
 - 💼 Buissness Lover Ask Me About How Things Work!
 - 👽 Cosmos Lover Ask Me About Aliens & TIme Travals You Wont Regret!

 # Previous Works
-- 💻 Devloped Mygorakhpur.co.in For My City To Be Connected At 9th Class.
+- 💻 Devloped Mygorakhpur.co.in For My City To Be Connected.
 - 📱 Insipired By WhatsApp Do Chat On Play Store So We Can Be Connected Securly By Indian App.
 - 🕹 Inspired By Games Made A Game Advanture Land In 10th So I Can Play With My Own Cheat Codes.
 - 🤝 Devloped Websites And Apps For Startups So They Can Grow Their Buissniess In Afordable Price.